jasonacox/tinytuya/README.md

 ## Description

-This python module controls and monitors [Tuya](https://en.tuya.com/) compatible WiFi Smart Devices (Plugs, Switches, Lights, Window Covers, etc.) using the local area network (LAN) or the cloud (TuyaCloud).
+This python module controls and monitors [Tuya](https://en.tuya.com/) compatible WiFi Smart Devices (Plugs, Switches, Lights, Window Covers, etc.) using the local area network (LAN) or the cloud (TuyaCloud API).
 This is a compatible replacement for the `pytuya` PyPi module.

 [Tuya](https://en.tuya.com/) devices are designed to communicate with the TuyaCloud but most also expose a local area network API, allowing us to directly control the devices without using the cloud.
 This python module provides a socket based way to poll status and issue commands to these devices.
 Starting with v1.3.0, TinyTuya can also connect to the Tuya Cloud to poll status and issue commands to Tuya devices.